Unknown's avatar

 The behaviour of these sharks is an example of a symbiotic relationship between two species that is parasitic.
 This means essentially that one gains and the other suffers (eg humans & no-see-ums).
 This is distinct from commensalistic symbiosis, where one species gains and the other is unaffected (e.g. cattle egrets with cattle); and mutualistic symbiosis, where both gain (e.g. cleaner fish & groupers).
 So, in a word, yes.

-• An ‘ambush predator’: these little sharks ‘hover’ in the water column waiting…
+• These little sharks ‘hover’ in the water column waiting for their opportunities

 • They are capable of rapid movement to catch up & latch onto prey